BEHRConsulting/meraki-info/initial-prompts.md

 There should be no panics.

 The app should handle errors gracefully, providing clear messages if something goes wrong, such as authentication failures, network issues, or file system errors.
+Error output should be sent to stderr.

 The app should be efficient in terms of API calls to Dropbox, minimizing the number of requests made to avoid hitting rate limits.